 The Board adopted an Employee Handbook in January 2018 with an initial update in January 2019.
 The Handbook was updated on July 11, 2019, in coordination with legal counsel to maintain consistency with new laws and personnel requirements.
-Additional updates to the Employee Handbook were made annually to remain competitive.
+Additional updates to the Employee Handbook were made annually to remain current.

-Attachment 1 - Employee Handbook (January 2024) includes the following key updates (shown in redline highlights in the attachment) :
+Attachment 1 - Employee Handbook (February 2025) includes the following key updates (shown in redline highlights in the attachment):

-- Sick Leave (PG 34) grants regular employees the ability to accrue 10 days annually for a maximum of 20 days and part-time employees 3 days for a maximum accrued of 5 days. - Holidays (PG 35) grants (2) floating annual holidays for a total of 12 holidays days annually. - Medical contribution (PG 35-36) amounts to remain competitive and parity to market rates from 2,133.00 to 2,376.00 for insurance benefits.
+- Jury Duty or Witness Leave (PG 41) grants regular employees paid leave for the ability to fulfill your civic responsibilities by serving on a jury or as a witness as required by law. - Education and Professional Development Assistance (PG 29) provides professional development and educational advancement reimbursement for up to \$5,000 per year. - Medical contribution (PG 35-36) amounts to remain competitive and parity to market rates from \$2,376.00 to \$2,479.00 for insurance benefits.

-Staff requests that the Board approve these changes detailed in the attached Employee Handbook (January 2024) redline to maintain best human resources practices and a competitive benefits package.
-The 2024 budget included an increased medical benefit to maintain employee medical coverage.
+Staff requests that the Board approve these changes detailed in the attached Employee Handbook (February 2025) redline to maintain best human resources practices and a competitive benefits package.
+The 2025 budget included an increased medical benefit to maintain employee medical coverage.
 VCE's legal counsel Richards Watson Gershon has reviewed and approved all changes in the attached updated Employee Handbook.